oldHamletsGhost/wpEvents/README.md

 # wpEvents
-Simple backend plugin for WP events
+Simple backend plugin for WP events, using fullcalendar.js